 Customers may input bids as soon as a Reservation Price is published on the EnronOnline Electric Generation Capacity Auction Home Page.
 Bids to purchase capacity can only be made at the current Reservation Price.
 The Reservation Price may be changed by EPMI at any time.
 A bid submitted will be binding upon you if it is accepted by EPMI.
 Once a bid is submitted, it cannot be changed for any reason.

-EPMI will respond to accepted bids with an "Acceptance" within one hour of the time that EPMI receives the bid.
+During the auction EPMI at its sole discretion may accept or reject any submitted bid.
 EPMI reserves the right to reject a bid for any reason.
-All bids not accepted by EPMI within one hour of receipt are deemed to be "Rejected".
+If EPMI elects to accept a submitting Buyer’s bid, EPMI shall notify that Buyer within one (1) hour of EPMI’s receipt of such bid.
+All bids not accepted by EPMI within one hour of EPMI’s receipt are deemed to be "Rejected".

-Accepted bids will be notified to the winning bidder in some or all of the following ways:
+Notice to the submitting Buyer of a an accepted bid may be communicated by EPMI in the following ways:

 The Status Code for the submission in the Bid Status on the website will be changed to "Accepted".

-A faxed confirmation will be sent.
+By facsimile.

-Notification by telephone in certain instances.
+By telephone in certain instances.

 How to Submit a Bid